DigitaleGesellschaft/jekyll-theme-conference/index.md

 - "Evolution and genetics" (Chair: Prof. Chris Creevey).
 - "Algorithms and methods" (Chair: Dr. Guillermo Lopez Campos).

-There will be twi keynote talks (Aedín Culhane and Evangelia Petsalaki), ten minute talks, one minute "lightning" talks, and a poster presentation session.
+There will be two keynote talks (Aedín Culhane and Evangelia Petsalaki), ten minute talks, one minute "lightning" talks, and a poster presentation session.
 There will also be tea/coffee breaks and lunch provided.

 The full conference program will be made available in due course.